-The Audit Committee has appointed KPMG Huazhen LLP as the independent auditors of the Company to audit the financial statements of the Company for the fiscal year ending March 31, 2019, and the Board of Directors is asking shareholders to ratify that appointment and authorize any duly formed committee of the directors to fix the remuneration of the auditors.
-A representative of KPMG Huazhen LLP is expected to be present either in person or via teleconference at the AGM, with the opportunity to make a statement, if he or she desires to do so, and is expected to be available to respond to appropriate questions.
+The Audit Committee has appointed KPMG Huazhen LLP as the independent auditors of the Company to audit the financial statements of the Company for the fiscal year ending March 31, 2020, and the Board of Directors is asking shareholders to ratify that appointment and authorize any duly formed committee of the Board of Directors to fix the remuneration of the auditors.
+A representative of KPMG Huazhen LLP is expected to attend the meeting with the opportunity to make a statement and/or respond to appropriate questions from shareholders present at the meeting.